AI for Energy and Sustainability in Swiss SMEs: 2026 Guide

 Consumption sensors may collect data on habits and presence in premises.
 If this data allows individuals to be identified (arrival times, office presence), it is subject to the Swiss FADP.
 An energy data policy must be documented.

-5. ROI for a 40-Person SME with Its Own Premises
+6. ROI for a 40-Person SME with Its Own Premises

-- AI BEMS (-20% energy × CHF 40,000/year): CHF 8,000/year.
+- AI BEMS (-20% energy × custom project scope):custom project scope.

-- Automated ESG reporting: -3 weeks/year of work.
+- Automated ESG reporting:-3 weeks/yearof work.

 - Access to large-client markets through ESG reporting: unquantifiable but real business potential.